Black Friday's here! Create an app and enjoy 50% off now!

 If there is any issue with the publication of your latest release, Google will email you directly.

-More details, on Google's documentation here .
+More details, are on Google's documentation here .

 *If you're updating your app following an update rejected or app removed from the Play Store, please read on instructions below as one more step is needed to send your new app version to review.